ecg-marktplaats/marktplaats-api-guidelines/docs/security.md

 In general, it is not preferred to have no authentication at all for any endpoint of your API, because it will be impossible to relate a call to a specific client and it opens up the API for misuse, because it will be impossible to do any rate limiting.

+#### Application specific tokens

+It may be desirable to allow an user of your website to create application specific tokens.
+This will allow the user to create a token for a specific application (or client).
+Your website will then present the user with an access_token which can be used to perform calls to the API.
+This is basically a way directly use your API, without the necessity to go through the entire authentication flow.
+This can be useful to lower the barrier for creating simple clients which are using your API.

 ### Secure implementation of OAuth 2.0

 There are some things to take into consideration when implementing OAuth 2.0.
 It is recommended to at least apply the following rules to your implementation: